 The good news?
 As we mentioned these issues are not new for our industry.
 It’s entirely possible we’ve paid the inflation piper and now things will level off, though I doubt the same can be said for the rest of your financial world.
 We also mentioned in our annual update that rentals, while far from perfect are still one of the absolute safest investments you could ever make if you’re truly in it for the long-term and can handle the occasional large expense such as HVAC replacement.
 Rising interest rates and potential general inflation are by far the biggest non-political threats to our economy right now, and almost no investment is better suited to handle those two (again, only if you’re in it for the long term) than rental real estate.
-Rising rates means it’s harder than ever to own a home, and that is good news for landlords (albeit horrible news for non-owners).
+Rising rates mean it’s harder than ever to own a home, and that is good news for landlords (albeit horrible news for non-owners).
 While inflation has driven up repair costs significantly over the past 5 years or so, we of course cannot forget that this has been a fraction (usually 5-10%) of the increase in rental income that we’ve also enjoyed as a result.
 So while inflation does bite on the expense side, it usually juices the far more important income side just as much.